 He has joined more than 50 politicians, trade unions, professional bodies, electrical firms and other organisations as the ongoing crusade gathers momentum.

 “Electrical safety is vitally important and consumers have a right to expect that electrical works carried out in their home are only undertaken by those with the appropriate skills and qualifications.

 “Therefore, I welcome and support SELECT’s campaign to regulate the industry and make it an offence to carry out electrical work in properties without holding qualifications.
-This important campaign was included in Scottish Labour’s last election manifesto and I hope we can make progress on regulation in parliament.”
+I hope we can now make progress on regulation in parliament.”

 Alan Wilson, Managing Director of SELECT, said:

 “We are delighted to welcome Mr Whitfield to the Wall of Support and thank him for taking the time to show his support for this vital campaign.

 “It is heartening to see an ever-growing groundswell of backing for regulation of the industry, and equally heartening to see this support coming from so many different areas, be it public, political or professional.

 “As the campaign builds momentum, we continue to actively seek new ‘bricks’ to add to our Wall of Support, inspiring new voices and raising the volume as, together, we strive to improve safety for domestic and commercial consumers across Scotland.”